Bhoos/rn-app/README.md

-React Native Libraries/Components
+# React Native Libraries/Components
-A set of useful (independent) libraries and components for use within react-native application
+A set of useful (independent) libraries and components for use within react-native application.